mt1976/mwt-goToolkit/data/out/design/catalog/credentialsAction.md

     * LL = A List Lookup.
 Define list in lits.cfg
     * OL = An Object Lookup.
 Get a list of values from an Object
     * FL = Fetches 1 value from an object based on the content of the field.
+    * ∀ = This lookup has a filter that can be defined in the Data Object
 [^3]: **Inputtable**
     * H = Hidden Field
     * N = No Input Field